 The bespoke process is not a quick chat over the phone.
-It begins with an invitation to the factory floor to meet the upholsterer, antiquer and cutter.
-You’ll be shown the leather room where huge 50 square foot cow hides are stored and sorted (the aroma is amazing).
+It begins with the selection of material with an exchange of various high quality leathers/fabrics over the post for your approval.
 Elements of the design, comfort and colour will be decided…and that’s just the beginning.
 Ergonomics such as sitting height, weight and proportions will also be considered.
 Once the measurements and aesthetics are out of the way, what F&H call a ‘working prototype’ is manufactured and delivered to be tried and tested at the home.
 The service doesn’t end there…a 60-day trial period is enforced to allow for any seating adjustments ensuring the comfort is just right.

 What is quite astonishing throughout the whole design and build process is that, apart from a couple of machines, such as the compressor and button-making press, the entire procedure is done by hand.
 “This gives us the ability to work with the client to the finest detail.
 A business model like no other.” attests owner, Paul Fleming.

 It’s not all bespoke of course.
 Fleming & Howland’s standard collection of sofas and chairs will suit most buyers and the same attention to detail applies.
-Recent innovations have included a departure from leather into wool, linen and velvet, reinterpretations of classic furniture shapes using brightly colour leathers, and new sofas inspired by the company’s vast archive of designs.
+Recent innovations have included a departure from leather into wool, linen and velvet, reinterpretations of classic furniture shapes using brightly coloured leathers, and new pieces inspired by the company’s vast archive of designs.

-To view the collections, a good starting point is to request the free brochure pack.
-Without a doubt though, a visit to the workshop is an impressionable experience, if not a rare insight into the traditions that makes this respected family firm what it is today.
+To view the collections, a good starting point is to request one of their Designer Packs.
+Without a doubt though, a visit to the workshop in the north of England is an impressionable experience, if not a rare insight into the traditions that makes this respected family firm what it is today.

 Live Magazine, July 2018